CognitiveVR/c3d-webxr-sample-apps/c3d-wonderland-engine-sample-app/README.md

 To run the project, simply click the **Package** button (▶️ icon) in the top toolbar of the Wonderland Engine editor.
 This will build the project and open it in your default web browser, you can also specific the VR device if it is connected via usb cable.

 Once the application is running, you can enter VR (if you have a compatible device) to start a session.
-Analytics data will be sent to your Cognitive3D dashboard in real-time, check browser console for logs if session does not appear on the Cog3D Dashboard.
+Analytics data will be sent to your Cognitive3D dashboard in real-time, **check browser console for logs if session does not appear on the Cog3D Dashboard.**

 ---

 ## 📂 Key Files

 * **`js/c3d-analytics-component.js`**: This is the core of the integration.
 This Wonderland component handles initializing the Cognitive3D SDK, creating the engine adapter, and managing the analytics session.
+* **`js/index.js`**: Enter point for Wonderland application, it import all the component scripts you are using in your project (including our C3DAnalyticsComponent) and register them with the engine.
 * **`package.json`**: Defines the project's dependencies, including the `@cognitive3d/analytics` package.